bagder/http3-explained/en/h3-prio.md

 As mentioned previously, priorisation between streams has been removed from the main HTTP/3 specification to be worked on separately.

-This was due learnings from the HTTP/2 prioritisation model and it's implementation (or lack there of) in the real world.
+This was due to learnings from the HTTP/2 prioritisation model and its implementation (or lack there of) in the real world.

 A [simpler prioritisation model than HTTP/2 has been proposed](https://tools.ietf.org/html/draft-ietf-httpbis-priority)